WHO WE ARE

 In more modern times, the Amateur Trapshooting Association, the sport’s faithful ambassador that sets rules and regulations and promotes participation worldwide, chose Vandalia, Ohio as its headquarters in 1924 before moving to Sparta, Illinois.

 Like Vandalia, Columbus also has hosted the ATA’s Grand American, undoubtedly the largest shooting tournament in the world.
-And most recently the OSTA has collaborated with the Cardinal Shooting Center in Marengo, the largest private range in the country.
-The Ohio State Trapshooting Museum is headquartered there, and several notable tournaments have occurred, including our own state trapshooting tournament, one of the largest trapshooting events in the country — second only to the Grand American — and the Scholastic Shooting Sports Foundation’s National Championship, which draws about 3,000 athletes from around the country.
+And In 2005, the OSTA collaborated with the Fishburn family, to develop the largest private range in the country- Cardinal Shooting Center.
+The Ohio State Trapshooting Museum is headquartered there, and several notable tournaments have occurred, including the Scholastic Shooting Sports Foundation’s National Championships and our own State Shoot, one of the largest trapshooting events in the country- second only to the Grand American.

 The Cardinal Center is Ohio’s showplace for shotgun sports, and the OSTA is glad to have forged a partnership with landowners Jack Fishburn and the late Karen Fishburn.
 Together, we have created one of the finest shotgunning facilities in the country.
 Besides impressive shooting ranges, the center also offers an indoor heated pool, a lake, lots of outdoor activities and family-friendly camping facilities.